simra-shahid/idea_novelty_checker/README.md

 python noveltychecker/utils/load_env.py
 ```

+### More Instructions

+- The embedding-based reranking uses huggingface/allenai/specter2_base model.
+For low latency, run this novelty checker on a gpu.
+Incase, gpu is unavailable, one can use an API based embedding model (semantic scholar embedding api with specter-1) and change this in the reranker/embedding.py

 ## Example Run

 To evaluate the novelty of a given scientific idea using AI Scientist and Idea Novelty Checker, run the following command.